Explaining Neural Scaling Laws: Experimental setup

 \subsection{CNN architecture for resolution-limited scaling}

-Figure~\ref{fig:visualizing_interpolation} includes data from CNN architectures trained on image datasets.
+Figure 1b includes data from CNN architectures trained on image datasets.
 The architectures are summarized in Table \ref{tab:ResLimitedScalingCNN}.
-We used Adam optimizer for training, with cross-entropy loss.
+We used Adam optimizer for training with cross-entropy loss.
 Each network was trained for long enough to achieve either a clear minimum or a plateau in test loss.
-Specifically, CIFAR10, MNIST and fashion MNIST were trained for $50$ epochs, CIFAR100 was trained for $100$ epochs and SVHN was trained for $10$ epochs.
-The default keras training parameters were used.
-In case of SVHN we included the additional images as training data.
-We averaged (in log space) over $20$ runs for CIFAR100 and CIFAR10, $16$ runs for MNIST, $12$ runs for fashion MNIST, and $5$ runs for SVHN.
-The results of these experiments are shown in figure \ref{fig:CNNsForFig2}.
+Specifically, CIFAR-10, MNIST and Fashion MNIST were trained for $50$ epochs, CIFAR-100 was trained for $100$ epochs, and SVHN was trained for $10$ epochs.
+The default Keras training parameters were used.
+In case of SVHN, we included the additional images as training data.
+We averaged (in log space) over $20$ runs for CIFAR-100 and CIFAR-10, $16$ runs for MNIST, $12$ runs for Fashion MNIST, and $5$ runs for SVHN.
+The results of these experiments are shown in Figure \ref{fig:CNNsForFig2}.

-The measurement of input-space dimensionality for these experiemnts was done using the nearest-neighbour algorithm, described in detail in appendix B and C in \cite{sharma2020neural}.
+The measurement of input-space dimensionality for these experiments was done using the nearest-neighbour algorithm, described in detail in Appendix B and C in \cite{sharma2020neural}.
 We used 2, 3 and 4 nearest neighbors and averaged over the three.